After selecting Configure Allocation Rules on the Delivery Manager Setup menu, scroll to Add Allocation Rules(s).

 kilograms per day.

-Before using 'custom' rule types, it is advisable to use the Export button in the top right hand corner of the Scoring Rules page, to export the rules created via the other rule types.
-When you open the resultant CSV file, you will see that the exported rules contain the test and score expressions that form part of the 'custom' rule syntax.
+Before using custom rule types, it is advisable to use the Export button in the top right hand corner of the Allocation Rules page to export the rules created via the other rule types.
+When you open the resultant CSV file, you will see that the exported rules contain the test and score expressions that form part of the custom rule syntax.
 As well as providing a valuable backup, this will help you in writing your own custom rules.

 It is beyond the scope of this section to cover the syntax of the expression language, but custom rule examples are provided that should give you an idea of how to start creating your own rules.

-Once you have created a rule, don't forget to click Add rule(s) at the bottom of the Add Scoring Rule(s) dialog.
-This saves the rule at the top of the Scoring Rules page.
+After you have created a rule, don't forget to click Add rule(s) at the bottom of the Add Allocation Rule(s) dialog.
+This saves the rule at the top of the Allocation Rules page.